 - As they are vintage, they show their age

-What Are Steel Crochet Hooks Used For
+What Are Steel Crochet Hooks Used For?

 Steel crochet hooks are used for delicate crochet work, bead crochet, doilies, and lacework.

-Steel Crochet Hooks Material – What Are They Made From?
+Steel Crochet Hooks Material

 Standard Vs. Steel Crochet Hooks

-Standard Crochet Hooks have larger diameters and are made from various materials- aluminum, bamboo, wood, resin, plastic, and steel crochet hooks are very small diameters made from steel.
+Standard Crochet Hooks have larger diameters and are made from various materials- aluminum, bamboo, wood, resin, plastic, and steel crochet hooks are small diameters made from steel.

 Which Steel Lace Crochet Hooks Is Best?